The local geometry of the stack of $A_r$-stable curves: A r -stable curves

 Suppose now that $f_{g+1} \notin \cU$.
 Then applying \Cref{prop:local-Theta-complete} locally on $f_{g+1}$ as before, we can prove that $\cZ_{g+1}$ is contained in the complement of $\cU$, thus giving $\cU\subset \cU_{g}$.
 Finally, it remains to prove that

 This follows again from the fact that $\cU$ is open and every binary form in $\cZ_{g+1}$ admits an isotrivial degeneration to $f_{g+1}$. \end{proof}

-\begin{remark} The previous proof relies heavily on the fact that the positive dimensional stabilizers, after removing the non-reductive ones, are one-dimensional tori.
+\begin{remark} The previous proof relies heavily on the fact that the positive-dimensional stabilizers, after removing the non-reductive ones, are one-dimensional tori.
 This allows us to extend the results from the local picture to the global one, giving us a way to classify the opens which admit a separated good moduli space. \end{remark}

-With the same spirit, we can answer the open question in \cite[Remark~3.11]{codogni2021some}.
-Indeed, in the notation of \cite[Figure~1]{codogni2021some}, we construct two isotrivial degenerations from $C_{nnn}$ to $C_{nt}$ which are not isomorphic, giving a finite map from \([\mathbb{P}^1/\mathbb{G}_m]\).
+In the same spirit, we can answer the open question in \cite[Remark~3.11]{codogni2021some}.
+Indeed, using the notation of \cite[Figure~1]{codogni2021some}, we construct two isotrivial degenerations from $C_{nnn}$ to $C_{nt}$ which are not isomorphic, giving a finite map from \([\mathbb{P}^1/\mathbb{G}_m]\).

-\begin{proposition} Using the notation of \emph{loc.cit.}, the stack $\overline{\cM}^{\rm irr}_2 \subset \cM^3_2$ does not admit a good moduli space. \end{proposition} \begin{proof} We can argue in the same way of \Cref{theo:classify-opens-hyp}.
-Firstly, notice that we have a finite $\mu_2$-gerbe $\varphi$:
+\begin{proposition} Using the notation of \emph{loc.cit.}, the stack $\overline{\cM}^{\rm irr}_2 \subset \cM^3_2$ does not admit a good moduli space. \end{proposition} \begin{proof} We can argue in the same way as in \Cref{theo:classify-opens-hyp}.
+First, notice that we have a finite $\mu_2$-gerbe $\varphi$:

 We can therefore consider the finite map constructed in the proof of \Cref{theo:classify-opens-hyp}: